DevSpen/d.js-BDScript-Documentation/functions/isManageable.md

 ```
 $isManageable[guildID;userID]
 ```
-> Returns whether or not the inputted user is manageanble, in the provided server.
+> Returns whether or not the inputted user is manageable, in the provided server.

 ## Example
 ```js